sradiouy/IdMiner/README.md

 source vidminer/bin/activate

-If you have ntlk certificate problem please go to Macintosh HD > Applications > Python3.x folder (or whatever version of python you're using) > double click on "Install Certificates.command" file, and re-run again
+- If you have problem with Pillow please do: brew install libjpeg

 ````

 #### 3.2 On Windows